 Seeing how others reacted to her actions and diagnosis only served to seal my lips more firmly shut.
 I was terrified of being labeled.
 I did not want to be like her.
 I suffered in silence.
 I bolted on that smiling mask so the world would see I was okay.
 But I truly wasn’t.
 There was not a day that went by that I did not sneak off to the bathroom to cry out of earshot of my children.
 There was not a single week that I did not secretly wish to just fade away so my pain would end.

 Meanwhile, I tried to box up all my suffering and lock it away to be dealt with on another day.
-There’s only so many boxes you can stack, however, before they begin to wobble and fall.
+There are only so many boxes you can stack, however, before they begin to wobble and fall.
 Periodically, everything would collapse around me.
 I began having breakdowns.

 I would spiral down into utter hopelessness.
 For days, I barely had the strength to get out of bed.
 All I wanted to do was cry.
 Cry or die.
 Nothing in the world made any sense.
 Everything I felt was either unadulterated, agonizing pain or the completely empty void of nothingness and numbness.
 I felt like I couldn’t catch my breath.
 I was drowning in depression.